-Introduced for the 2007 model year, the Jeep Compass is in its first generation, but there have been significant changes made.
-From 2007-'11, the Compass featured different exterior styling that was less indicative of other Jeep models.
-It was rounder, a little more avant garde, and if we're to be honest, not very attractive.
-Prior to an interior overhaul for 2009 that addressed both design and materials quality, the cabin was one of the worst on the market.
-It was upgraded yet again for 2011, which was also the first year for the current car's more capable Freedom Drive II equipment.
-Changes to the engines and transmission over the years have resulted in smoother, stronger acceleration, but this has never been a Compass strong suit, especially with the 2.0-liter engine.
+The first generation of the Jeep Compass lasted from 2007 to 2016, and there have been significant changes made during this period.
+From 2007 to 2010, the Compass featured different exterior styling that was less indicative of other Jeep models.
+It was rounder, a little more avant garde, and not particularly appealing.
+Before an interior overhaul for 2009 that addressed both design and materials quality, the cabin was one of the worst on the market.

 If you are looking for older years, visit our used Jeep Compass page.